Configure Health Alerts

 to no

-, and restart the Agent.
+, and restart your Agent.

 In the netdata.conf